openhab/website/blog/2025-07-21-openhab-5-0-release.md

 Our new major release introduces a new [Python Scripting add-on](/addons/automation/pythonscripting) based on [GraalPy](https://www.graalvm.org/python/).
 Unlike the [Jython Scripting add-on](/addons/automation/jythonscripting), it offers full Python 3.11 support and is future-proof, as the underlying [GraalPy](https://www.graalvm.org/python/) is actively developed and promoted by Oracle.
-In the long term, it will also completely replace the _outdated_ Jython add-on, but before, Jython will be market as deprecated for a while.
+In the long term, it will also completely replace the _outdated_ Jython add-on, but before, Jython will be marked as deprecated for a while.

 The binding offers the possibility of using Python as a scripting language in UI or file-based rules, as well as in transformation services.
 It also included a helper library that simplifies the use of openHAB's API and provides a more Pythonic interface to interact with openHAB's APIs.